-2. The Financial Product applies a Best-in-Class selectivity approach on its Investment Universe that is bindingly applied at all times.
-This ESG selection approach consists in giving priority to the companies best rated from a non-financial viewpoint within their sector of activity, without favouring or excluding one sector relative to the stock market index or customized universe used as a basis for starting.
-The selectivity approach consists of removing at least the 20% worst values of the Investment Universe, as defined above, based on a combination of the sustainability-related exclusions applicable to the Financial Product, notably described above, and their ESG Score to the exception of bonds and other debt securities issued by public issuers, cash held on an ancillary basis and solidarity assets.
+2. In addition, the Master applies a Best-in-Universe selectivity approach on its Investment Universe that is bindingly applied at all times.
+This ESG selection approach consists in giving a priority to the issuers best rated from a non-financial viewpoint, irrespective of their sector of activity, and accepting sector biases, because the sectors which are considered more virtuous on the whole will be more heavily represented.
+The selectivity approach consists of removing the 20% worst values of the Investment Universe, as defined above, of the Master based on a combination of the sustainability-related exclusions applicable to the Master, notably described above, and their SDG Overall Score to the exception of bonds and other debt securities issued by public issuers, cash held on an ancillary basis and solidarity assets.